ben-james-dodwell/github-pages-blog/content/blog/aws-s3-static-website/index.md

 }
 ```

-And this gives me a publically accessible static website:
+And this gives me a publicly accessible static website:

 ![S3 Static Website](image.png)